Why Preventive Care Lowers Health Care Costs

 How Preventive Care Lowers Health Care Costs

 The other half went because their doctor sent them.
-Sadly, the four leading causes of death -- heart disease, cancer, COPD, and stroke -- are caused by totally preventable chronic diseases.
+Sadly, the four leading causes of death -- heart disease, cancer, chronic obstructive pulmonary disease, and stroke -- are caused by totally preventable chronic diseases.
 Heart disease and strokes are primarily caused by poor nutrition and obesity.
-Lung cancer (the most common type) and COPD are primarily caused by smoking.
+Lung cancer, the most common type, and COPD are primarily caused by smoking.
 Obesity is also a risk factor for the other common forms of cancer.
-(Sources: “Smoking and Lung Cancer,” “Under Health Law, Colonoscopies Are Free,” Kaiser Health News, April 25, 2011.)

 Parkland Hospital's "Frequent Flyer Program"

 Parkland Hospital is in a low-income section of Dallas, Texas.
 Almost 85 percent of its patients are either uninsured or on Medicaid.
 The hospital spent $871 million on uncompensated care, over half its budget.
 It's also 2 percent of all unpaid hospital care in the United States.
 One reason is because only two-thirds of Dallas's citizen have health insurance.

 In 2015, Parkland created a "frequent flyer" program.
 It focuses on the patients who had visited the hospital at least 10 times in the previous month.
 Some of them had annual unpaid bills of $100,000.
 Almost all of them had been homeless at some point in the past year.
 For example, one man had been to the emergency room 12 times in the past 30 days.

 The Parkland Center for Clinical Innovation refers its frequent flyers to homeless shelters and food pantries.
 Private donations paid for a computer system that tracks the care these patients receive outside of the hospital.
 It connects the fire department, school system, and community colleges.
 For example, the school system can make sure parents are filling their children's asthma medications.